msnehagup/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

     |REST APIs website|Select the Web site to host the both the REST APIs. |

 ### Configure BizTalk TMS
+    BizTalk TMS is a service that refreshes the authentication tokens used by BizTalk, it is a prerequisite for some adapters, i.e. Office 365 series adapters.

 >[!IMPORTANT]
+><li>TMS must be configured on a server which also has the "Enterprise Single Sign-On Service" (ENTSSO) running.</li>
->TMS should be configured on server which has SSO service running.
-Also TMS is recommanded to be configured only on one server in a BizTalk Group.
+><li>TMS should only be configured on one server in a BizTalk Group.
+For high-availability scenarios, you may configure TMS on multiple servers in an Active-Passive topology.</li>

 >[!NOTE]
 >BizTalk TMS configuration is available start from **BizTalk Server 2020**.